christiankesslers/christiankesslers.github.io/README.md

-## welcome to christian kessler's GitHub
+# welcome to christian kessler's blog GitHub repo

-### see my website at http://christiankesslers.blog
+### main website is at http://christiankesslers.blog